nikolakatic/SciComp-DeViSE/README.md

 To see results without needing to download datasets and run everything, you can download `semantic-image-search_with-all-output-shown.html` and its corresponding directory `semantic-image-search_with-all-output-shown_files`.
 That way you can view complete execution of the attached notebook `semantic-image-search.ipynb`.

+### Evaluation

+We used metrics described in original paper - **flat hit@k** and **hierarchical precision@k**.
+The results can be found in [final_versions](./final_versions/) directory.
+As it can be observed, actual results were sometimes better than what simple metrics could tell.
+A good example is an excerpt from [this](./final_versions/semantic-image-search-FINAL-30epoch.ipynb) Jupyter notebook: `label 'cow' not found in ['cows', 'calves', 'ailment', 'goose', 'cheese']`.

 ### Resources and links

 You can download training dataset by using `get-dataset.py`.
 Dataset is under (CC BY 3.0) licence and it's available [here](https://vision.cs.uiuc.edu/pascal-sentences/).
 This dataset is also used by [Emmanuel Ameisen](https://mlpowered.com/about/) in his [QCon 2018 talk](https://www.infoq.com/presentations/semantic-search-engine/) where he discusses DeViSE paper.
+For evaluation purposes we split multiword categories with underscores (e.g. pottedplant -> potted_plant).

 Other resources covering the same topic: